The United Kingdom went into lockdown on 23 March to try to combat the spread of coronavirus.

 The alert system has five levels, with five being the worst, meaning lots of people being infected, and one being the best, with no cases of coronavirus.
 Some changes are being allowed because we are moving to lower alert levels, the government says.
 The UK moved from level four to level three on 19 June.

-Adults who cannot work from home have been allowed back to work in England, where schools are also returning - although the government has changed its mind about getting all primary school children back to class before the summer holidays.
+Adults who cannot work from home have been allowed back to work in England, where some children returned to school before the summer break - although the government changed its mind about getting all primary school children back to class before the summer holidays.

 Each country has also set up a system to try to track who may have coronavirus and to alert other people they might have been in contact with.

-Successful track and trace systems will help to control the the virus and will also help to tell the people in charge when it's safe to ease restrictions.
+Successful track and trace systems will help to control the the virus and will also help to tell the people in charge when it's safe to ease restrictions - or if restrictions need to be put back in place.

 Prof Whitty has said some sort of social distancing is likely to go on until a vaccine or medicines to help treat Covid-19 are available, which could take until next year.